deNBI/cloud-user-docs/wiki/Concept/images.md

 * [Fedora Cloud Images](https://alt.fedoraproject.org/cloud/)
 * [Windows Cloud Images](https://cloudbase.it/windows-cloud-images/)

-Please keep in mind, that our Openstack installation provides default and pre-configured images that are ready to use.
+Please keep in mind, that our OpenStack installation provides default and pre-configured images that are ready to use.

 ## Adding images to Openstack